 Salah ad-Din Yusuf / Joseph ibn Ayyub / son of Job, known in the Western world as Saladin, played a major role is shaping the middle east of the 12th and 13th centuries...

 Saladin was the son of a prominent administrator to the Seljuk rule Nur al-Din, which put him in the position to learn the ways of warfare and leadership, forming him into the man that would go on to unit the Muslim peoples of the Levant.
 At the young age of 32 years Saladin had taken control of the Egyptian Sultanate and formed his own Dynasty, the Ayyubids (named for his father).

 “So the king of the south shall come [from the north] into his kingdom, and [then] shall return into his own land.”

 At the death of the Seljuk ruler in Anatolia (northern king) Saladin took the opportunity to expand into Syria as sole master of the Middle East.
 At the height of his power, he ruled a unified Muslim region stretching from Egypt to Arabia.
 He was successful at uniting the Muslim sects against their common enemy, the Christians, and wresting Jerusalem from the Christians in September of 1187.

 After taking the city, Saladin agreed that the Western Christians be allowed to pay a small fee for their freedom, allowed to travel to the city to worship and, all Eastern Orthodox Christians were allowed to remain in the city.
-This act of [peace-making] would never be shown by a Christian army or that of any earlier of later Muslim forces, during the Crusades.
+This act of [peace-making] would never be shown by a Christian army or that of any earlier or later Muslim forces, during the Crusades.

 Back from the Third Crusade Richard the Lionheart would describe him in glowing terms.
-The praise of men ensures his place in the Antichrist Hall of Fame.

 His military genius and treatment of Christian prisoners has Saladin as one of the finest knights of his generation, the true embodiment of chivalry.